PrairieTrailDave/SmallBusinessCheckbookWithInvoicing/README.md

 USE THIS PROGRAM AT YOUR OWN RISK!!!!

 I wrote this for my own use.
 Your use of this program may open you up to financial mistakes.
+In other words, I ain't liable for any mistakes, omissions, or bugs if you use this.
+I'm using it for my business.
 If you take this program and try to sell it, you will have to handle all the customer support issues, any legal challenges from Intuit, and the headaches of adding all the customer requests.
 I have no interest in handling customer service issues.
 I won't charge you to use this and I won't take your calls for help.

 For you Intuit Lawyers with more time on your hands: